zzzprojects/EntityFramework-FAQ/docs/pages/thirdpartylibraries/batch-update-libraries.md

 ## Why Batch Delete?

 For **HUGE** performance gains, everything is executed on the database side.
-To use batch update you will need to use third-party library.
+To use batch update, you will need to use a third-party library.

 ## Google Related Searches